Protect your Android against malware with Avast One

 Confusion over the difference between virus and malware comes down to entrenched name recognition.
 Once a word or term becomes ingrained in the collective mindset, it tends to stick.
 Although cable TV regularly uses a digital video recorder, many people still refer to the recording process as “taping”, a throwback to the VHS days.
 Old habits die hard.

 The first malware in the 1970s were dubbed “viruses”.
 The first antimalware programs published in the 1980s and 1990s were called “antivirus,” because that was the primary problem at the time; many such tools today continue to use that name, even though they protect against far more than viruses.
-That’s true for Avast Free Antivirus, too!
+That’s true for Avast One, too!

 Does it matter if malware is the same as a virus if you don’t have any protection?
 Not really — without a strong antivirus, you’ll be vulnerable to all kinds of malware.
 Avast blocks over 66 million threats per day, and we’d be happy to keep you secure, too.